 Understanding why employees leave lets you take proactive action to keep them satisfied and engaged.
 Data and analytics can help reduce employee turnover by spotting patterns in employee behavior and satisfaction.

-- Employee data, such as tenure, department, or seniority, to identify specific groups with higher turnover rates
+- Employee data, such as tenure, department, or seniority, to identify specific groups with higher turnover rates and reasons for departure

 - Attendance records, such as sick leave and punctuality trends, to understand high absenteeism between different teams